 Restrictions, what restrictions?

 Well there aren't any really, it's simply a question that in order to maximise our flight log we must simply choose the model, and the discipline to suit the wind strength on the day you want to go flying.
 Having flown most types of R/C models, I've found that gliders in the form of slope soarers do offer the widest range of practical flying speeds and therefore the ability to cope with the wind.
 They are after all, designed that way.
-You can fly a slope soarer from zero wind speed right up to the point of being blown over or if you can't stand up then stand-back from the slope or hide behind something!
+You can fly a slope soarer from zero wind speed right up to the point of being blown over, and if you find you can't stand up then stand-back from the slope or hide behind a bush or something!